kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

     -  `(xxxuidxxx)` : `yt_gif_settings_key` : `<value>`

 ---
-### What are url parameters?
+### What are the URL parameters?
 How do I use them?
-- Well it depends, the way url parameters work:
+- Well, it depends, the way url parameters work:
-In this case youtube video urls, `https://youtu.be/videoID?` notice the `?` question mark, the first parameter will be anything supported, like `t=` start and `end=` etc.
+In this case, youtube video urls, `https://youtu.be/videoID?` notice the `?` question mark, the first parameter will be anything supported, like `t=` start and `end=` etc.
 But after any of them you'd like to use - **every single one must be chained** with a `&` before the actual parameter, like `&t=` start or `&end` end.
 Now, most YTGIFs users are used to `https://youtu.be/videoID?t=0&end=100` for example.
-Starting form there, YT GIF support additional parameters like `&s=` speed, ` &vl=` volume and [more...](https://github.com/kauderk/kauderk.github.io/tree/main/yt-gif-extension/install#:~:text=Customize%20each%20YT%20GIF%2C%20even%20multiple%20ones%20within%20the%20same%20block)
+Starting form there, YT GIF supports additional parameters like `&s=` speed, ` &vl=` volume and [more...](https://github.com/kauderk/kauderk.github.io/tree/main/yt-gif-extension/install#:~:text=Customize%20each%20YT%20GIF%2C%20even%20multiple%20ones%20within%20the%20same%20block)

 ---